WICG/keyboard-map/explainer.md

 ### Keypress instructions in Games

-Applications (like games) that use the KeyboardEvent `code` attribute to handle key events will often need to present a message to the user that references a particular key.
+Applications (like games) that use the KeyboardEvent `code` attribute to handle key events will often need to present a message to the user that references a particular key, for example in a control settings dialog.

 E.g., If a game supports the standard WASD keys (to move up/left/down/right), then the instructions for the game need to be able to tell the user which keys to press.
 On a US-English keyboard, they are